 He said it would be impossible to move from the area, as no-one would buy his house.

 "You couldn't offload this house at the moment, not even if you were giving it away.
-You couldn't move anywhere else," Mr McNulty said.'The Alamo'
+You couldn't move anywhere else," Mr McNulty said.

 He said the house had been targeted many times in the past.

 Of previous incidents, he said: "To tell you the truth, they've all been very similar.

 "I used to call this place Shangri la because it was so peaceful at times.
 I took the sign down and put another sign up 'The Alamo'.

 "It's no way to live, not in this present day and age, especially at our time of life."